“The circus arrives without warning” and without warning, you are transported to a beautiful and enchanted world.

-The world of The Night Circus is richly imaginative and superbly crafted with the circus serving as a lush centre stage for a Romeo-and-Juliet-esque forbidden love story amidst a mysterious magic challenge with seemingly no rules and no ending.
+Erin Morgenstern’s world building in The Night Circus is richly imaginative and superbly crafted with the circus serving as a lush centre stage for a Romeo-and-Juliet-esque forbidden love story amidst a mysterious magic challenge with seemingly no rules and no ending.

 It is written in a diary style though it is not always in chronological order.
 Whilst it can be disorienting, it nevertheless is a nostalgic reminisce of childhood choose-your-own-adventure books.

 The concept of The Night Circus is marvellous and the idea of it being the backdrop of an epic love story is excellent.